azerion/gamedock-sdk/docs/shopWalletInventoryControl.md

 //Method to request user data Gamedock.Instance.RequestUserData();

-//Method used to refresh the data from SLOT Gamedock.Instance.UpdatePlayerData();
+//Method used to refresh the data from the Gamedock Console Gamedock.Instance.UpdatePlayerData();

 //Events to register to